Madek/madek-api-v2/src/madek/api/utils/coercion/COERCION.md

 --
 1. Not possible to mix schema-coercion in one endpoint
 2. You can use both schema-coercions in one file
-3. Example of error caused by mixed schema-definition (running of server works but )
+3. Example of error caused by mixed schema-definition
 ```clojure
 ;; cause
 :responses {200 {:body ::response-body-adm}